maiho24/UKB_Processor/README.md

 ukb-processor convert input.csv output.parquet
 ```

+**Note**: If the CSV file is too large, it might exceed memory limits.
+In such cases, you can consider to:
+* Submit a job to high-performance computing (HPC) cluster if available.
+Ensure the job requests nodes with sufficient memory or adjusts memory limits in the script.
+* Split the CSV file into smaller chunks using tools like `split` (Linux/MasOS).

 2. Extract specific fields from the Parquet file:
 ```bash
 ukb-processor extract data.parquet output.csv --fields 31 21022 21001